 If you’re planning on returning to your home country after teaching English abroad, then you’ll want to keep on reading.
-We’ll find out all sorts of tips and advice from Stephen Mayeux who successfully made the transition.
+We’ll find out all sorts of tips and advice from Stephen Mayeux who successfully made the transition to the USA.

 What do People do When they Go Back Home?